Resources & FAQ's

 Once my child graduates the program then what?

 We recommend a maintenance program if you don’t have a pool at home to practice in.
 Survival Swim must be maintained to keep skills sharp.
-As your child grows, their density and length change they need to know how to maintain the swimming skills they have learned.
+As your child grows, their density and length change and they need to know how to maintain the swimming skills they have learned.
 I like to tell parents that you would not sign your child up for a sport for 6 weeks and then never bring them back and expect them to be all-starts the following season, would you?
 Children need the practice to keep their muscle memory sharp and the skill a second nature.

 Yearly Refreshers are also recommended after the winter months.
-One of the great things about Aqua Buddies having an indoor facility it that maintenance and refreshers can occur at any time year-round.
+One of the great things about Aqua Buddies having an indoor facility is that maintenance and refreshers can occur at any time year-round.

 My parents taught me how to swim by throwing me in?